home music shop about Kate reviews lyrics gallery gigs green things

 "Belonging exudes a charming eccentricity ... chant-like vocal arrangements that range from haunting and evocative, to just plain weird! ...
 You will be seduced...
 I warn you!" - read the full review on Folking.com.

 "It's an album that seeps inside you, taking root and blossoming into a spiritual soundtrack for the soul ...
-Together they create an intoxicating brew, rich in layered and sinously subtle arrangements hewn equally from the musical traditions of West Africa, Irish backwaters, the mississipi and hayricks of England." - read the full review on NetRhythms.
+Together they create an intoxicating brew, rich in layered and sinously subtle arrangements hewn equally from the musical traditions of West Africa, Irish backwaters, the mississipi and hayricks of England." - read the full review on NetRhythms

-Here are extracts from some lovely reviews of our debut album Renewal:
+Reviews of our debut album Renewal:

 "'Breaking through to reveal those splendid wings for flight' reads a line from the title track - and what better way to describe this, Kate Doubleday's debut CD, her emerging song writing talents and a voice that simply takes flight and soars.